 220 St Paul’s Rd, Mildmay Ward, London N1 2LL, https://www.lindenstores.co.uk

 Smokehouse in leafy North London is everything you want in a good gastropub.
 It’s cosy, it looks good and most importantly serves fantastic food & beer.
-This high-end pub pride themselves on sourcing high-quality meat and they don’t get to showcase that better than on a Sunday lunchtime with their epic roast dinner with all the trimmings.
+This high-end pub pride itself on sourcing high-quality meat and they don’t get to showcase that better than on a Sunday lunchtime with their epic roast dinner with all the trimmings.
 DO NOT and I repeat DO NOT leave without the sticky toffee pudding.
-I’ve mentioned how awesome Hawksmoor’s many times on this blog but Smokehouse might have given it a run for its money.
+I’ve mentioned how awesome Hawksmoor’s is many times on this blog but Smokehouse might have given it a run for its money.
 A great spot for Sunday lunch and high-end pub food.

 63-69 Canonbury Rd, London N1 2DG, https://smokehouseislington.co.uk